MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/enable-support-tls-environment.md

 ## Update and configure .NET Framework to support TLS 1.2 <a name="update-configure-tls-12"></a>

-Managed Azure AD-integrated applications and Windows PowerShell scripts (using [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview), [Microsoft Graph](https://graph.microsoft.com)) may use .NET Framework.
+Managed Azure AD-integrated applications and Windows PowerShell scripts (using [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview) and [Microsoft Graph](https://graph.microsoft.com)) may use .NET Framework.

 ### Install .NET updates to enable strong cryptography